 Again, this will depend on your budget.
 (Fair warning: Most everything will.)
 But if your funds allow—or if your peace of mind depends on it—now is the time to tap the manager of your big day.
 This person will be your right-hand woman (or man) and will guide you in all decisions, from selecting a venue to tracking your budget and handling all the logistics.

-Now's the time to sit down and have another heart-to-heart convo with your partner.
+Now's the time to sit down and have another heart-to-heart convo with your significant other.
 After all, the vibe of your wedding needs to be a mutual decision between the two guests of honor.
 To get the conversation flowing, pour a glass of wine/water/tea and ask yourself: What’s important to you and why?
 What do you value?
-Also, know that your venue—more on that, below—is going to affect all of this.
+Also, know that your venue—more on that below—is going to affect all of this.
 (Because, in most cases, we'd argue against a glam, black-tie theme for a barn wedding.)

 Select the Venue